 Using a Cigar Punch

 In contrast to a cigar cutter, a punch creates a hole in the ‘cap’ for the smoke to pass through.
-Cigar punches are transportable, work well and can fit easily onto a key chain.
+Cigar punches are transportable, work well, and can fit easily onto a key chain.
 Many lighters even come with an inbuilt punch.

 It has been noted by some that the draw can be too tight when using a punch.
 If you consider the dynamics you’ll notice less air is able to be drawn through the cigar.
 This means that less air can be produced and from time to time the cigar may go out.

 In saying that there are many people who prefer to use a cigar punch over a cutter.
 The blades of a cigar punch are generally quite small, measuring from around 6mm to 9mm.
 You place the blades onto the cap or top of the cigar twisting around and into it to make a hole.

-The pull out punch is a simplistic and very easy to use.
+Xikar is a very reputable company producing products of very high quality.
+The pull-out punch is simplistic and very easy to use.
 It also comes with an easy cleaning mechanism.
 The key chain makes the Xikar Pull out Punch easy to attach to your keys.

-It is also small enough to store in your favourite smoking areas.
+It is also small enough to store in your favorite smoking areas.

 How to cut a cigar with a Knife

 If you find it easier, rest it on the table or floor and with as little pressure as possible keep it stable.
 The key to making the best cut is to do it in one motion so it’s in the one line.

-Method 2 – Using the knife, begin to make a small hole at the top/cap of the cigar.
+Method 2 – Using the knife, begin to make a small hole at the head of the cigar.
 After carefully making a small hole remove the loose tobacco.
 The hole needs to be big enough to allow adequate smoke flow.

 Try to find someone with long fingernails.
-Or if you have long finger nails give it a try yourself.
+Or if you have long fingernails give it a try yourself.
 What you’ll need to do is with extreme caution take a small part of the wrapper out from the cap.
 Once you have done this and hopefully not broken the cigar, start to dig a small hole.

 Ensure you do this at a slow place so again you don’t ruin the cigar.
 Once you have created a small hole, tidy around it and remove any loose tobacco.
 That’s about as best as you’ll be able to get.
-But hopefully it is enough.
+But hopefully, it is enough.

 Punch Like Object Around the Home or Office

 This is where you can get crafty.
-If you can find something small, circular and very sharp then it should do the job.
+If you can find something small, circular, and very sharp then it should do the job.
 We have heard of golfers using their golf tees and others using pens to poke a hole.

 Please don’t do this.
 Cutting a cigar with your teeth is going to ruin your cigar along with your tastebuds.
 The teeth are not sharp enough nor in an exact straight line precise enough to make the cut like those of a cutter.

 Not to mention you will probably tear the cigar from the cap and your whole cigar will unwrap.
 This aside, if you do manage to make a cut you’re tastebuds will be tainted because your mouth is going to be full of tobacco.
 Please don’t try this method.

-The Cuban Cut:
+The Cuban Cut